-Place all ingredients except for 1/4 cup pickled jalapenos into a high speed blender and blend until smooth.
-You can use a regular blender too but it may not get as smooth.
+Place all ingredients except for 1/4 cup pickled jalapenos into a blender and blend until smooth.

 Add last 1/4 cup jalapenos and pulse until chopped.
 You can also just add them at the beginning but I liked the flavor of some chopped jalapenos in the dip.